Inside the Room

 A third described his new revenue strategy as building income "without tenants, toilets, or termites."
 He named that in the room too.
 The clarity came from having the room reflect back what was already working.

 The room is small on purpose.
-When it's your turn, you have the full session.
 No one is half-listening.
 That only works at a certain size — and we keep it there deliberately.

 Rolling enrollment.
-Join any week.
-One good Monday can still be working for you by Thursday.
+Join any Monday.
+One good session can still be working for you by Thursday.

 Join at ctcsp.com →